Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Implementation and Experiment Details

 \section{Implementation and Experiment Details}

-\paragraph{Pre-Processing} For pre-possessing, we truncate the maximum length $N$ of text to 192 for pre-training on Multi-HowTo100M or HowTo100M.
+\paragraph{Pre-Processing.} For pre-possessing, we truncate the maximum length $N$ of text to 192 for pre-training on Multi-HowTo100M.
 The maximum length is set to 96 for fine-tuning VTT~\cite{vtt}, VATEX~\cite{vatex} and Multi30K~\cite{Multi30K}.
-The maximum video length is set to 128 for pre-training on Multi-HowTo100M or HowTo100M and 36 for all fine-tuning tasks.
+The maximum video length $M$ is set to 128 for pre-training on Multi-HowTo100M and 36 for all fine-tuning tasks.

-\paragraph{Model Architecture} For the multilingual Transformers, either multilingual BERT~\cite{bert} or XLM-R-large~\cite{artetxe-etal-2020-cross}, we use the pre-trained version provided by HuggingFace.~\footnote{https://github.com/huggingface/transformers} and use their corresponding tokenizers for tokenization.
+\paragraph{Model Architecture.} For the multilingual Transformers, either multilingual BERT~\cite{devlin-etal-2019-bert} or XLM-R-large~\cite{artetxe-etal-2020-cross}, we use the pre-trained version provided by HuggingFace.~\footnote{https://github.com/huggingface/transformers} and use their corresponding tokenizers for tokenization.
 Detailed design choices regarding output layer and frozen layer is discussed in~\secref{app:hyper}.

 For the video backbone, we use a 34-layer, R(2+1)-D~\citep{tran2018closer} network pre-trained on IG65M~\cite{ghadiyaram2019large} and a S3D~\cite{miech19endtoend} network pre-trained on HowTo100M~\cite{ht100m}.
 We apply a spatial-temporal average pooling over the last convolutional layer, resulting in a 512-dimensional vector for each 3D CNN network.
 We extract visual features at a rate of 1 feature per second.
 Since the 3D CNNs employs different size of input windows (\eg, 8 frames for R(2+1)D and 16 for S3D), we re-sample videos to 30 fps and employs a window of size 8 or 30 that takes consecutive frames starting from the beginning of every second for encoding.
 We simply concatenate the two 3D-CNN outputs and use the 1024-dimension vector as the visual input stream to our model.
 Notably, instead of using 9 different types of visual features as in CE \citep{liu2019use}, we use only the above 2 features and achieve superior performance.